groupe-sii/clea-cli/templates/application/README.md

 - `npm start` to launch a webpack-dev-server server on your source files
 - `npm run build` to build an optimized version of your application in /dist
-- `npm run build:prod` to build an optimized version of your application in /dist in a **production** environment
+- `npm run build:prod` to build an optimized version of your application in /dist in a **production** environment & generate documentation
 - `npm run test` to launch your unit tests with Karma
 - `npm run lint` to launch linting process
 - `npm run sonar:reporters` to create the linters reporters for SonarQube plugin